tanfwong/rfsoc_notes/_sources/ch8/impl.md

-  - The implementation uses complex-valued fixed-point arithmetic instantiated by the `d_t<S>` template for the `std::complex<ap_fixed<S+W,S+I>>` class.
+  - The implementation uses complex-valued fixed-point arithmetic instantiated by the `d_t<S>` template for the `std::complex<ap_fixed<S+Wb,S+Ib>>` class.
 Note that going through each basic butterfly element, we need to add one integer bit in the fixed-point representation of the output.
 The `d_t<S>` template helps to account for this requirement as we move through the stages of the butterfly SFG.
   - Look-up tables are generated to store the twiddle factors and bit-reversal indices in the `static` vectors `w` and `br`, respectively.
 By declaring the vector as `static` and writing to